-From 2022, Barwon Health will offer six Intern Pharmacist positions (government-funded).
+Barwon Health offers six Intern Pharmacist positions each year (government-funded).

 Barwon Health recruits interns through the Society of Hospital Pharmacists (SHPA) recruitment method.
 The timeline for recruitment is available on their website.